-The Senior Capstone Design Program in Mechanical Engineering-Engineering Mechanics integrates all phases of a real-world engineering design project—from the concept to the final client presentation—into a meaningful, hands-on undergraduate experience.
+The Senior Design Program in mechanical engineering integrates all phases of a real-world engineering design project—from the concept to the final client presentation—into a meaningful, hands-on undergraduate experience.
 Student teams work with an industry client, and under the direction of a faculty advisor, to solve an engineering problem, delivering a new product, process, or system at the conclusion of their yearlong project.
-The R. L. Smith Mechanical Engineering-Engineering Mechanics Building houses a host of synergistic, professional-caliber facilities equipped to support all the facets of a Senior Design engineering project.
+The R. L. Smith Mechanical Engineering-Engineering Mechanics Building houses a host of synergistic, professional-caliber facilities equipped to support all the facets of a Senior Design engineering capstone project.

 The Cuskie Design and Creativity Center features student design studios, where Senior Design teams have ample space for collaboration and access to a high-end computer station with the specialized software needed to develop their engineering-project designs.
 The computers are connected to the department network, so teams can send their designs to the Rivard Product Realization Center for parts fabrication, or to the John Deere Multimedia Center for videoconferencing with a design sponsor.